 I have seen the joy on the face of a young adult proudly demonstrating that she has learned to tie her shoelaces independently.
 I’ve had conversations with broken young people who were admitted to the college of their parents’ dreams, only to crash and burn when they got there.
 It will take great agility and personalised, human systems in order to successfully support the potential, aspirations, and dreams of all learners.

-We need our young people to reach their potential and flourish in a more just and equitable world.
+We need our young people to reach their potential and flourish.
 This is a massive ambition, but one we should feel compelled to embrace.
 This is the work of schools today.
 We must, as Barth suggests, examine the school’s culture and work to transform it into one hospitable to sustained and transformative human learning.

 To do so, we will need the wisdom to willingly suspend our disbelief in the possibility of different endings.